 LLCs require business owners to file with the state where the LLC was formed, and these requirements may vary by state, according to Brian Cairns, CEO of ProStrategix Consulting.

 “Most states require some public notification, which can be costly depending on the jurisdiction,” Cairns said.
 “For example, in New York state, you have to advertise in the county in which the LLC is formed.
 If you form in one of the five boroughs of NYC, this can cost upward of $1,000.”

-“This allows you to divide the income between personal income and dividend income, and gets you to a lower overall tax rate,” Smith said.
+“This allows you to divide the income between personal income and dividend income and gets you to a lower overall tax rate,” Smith said.
 “The drawback is that you also have to pay for an individual S corporation tax return at that point.
 You have to weigh the tax savings in what you’re keeping from the government against how much the CPA is going to charge you.”

-"Shares or stock represent a shareholder’s interest in a corporation, even if the corporation decides not to issue stock certificates and merely keeps track of the number of shares allocated on paper," Wright said.
-"An LLC that wanted to hold an ownership interest in an S-corp purchases shares, not a membership interest."
+Shares or stock represent a shareholder’s interest in a corporation.
+In the event the corporation does not issue stock certificates and only documents the number of shares distributed on paper, an LLC that wants an ownership interest in an S corp would purchase shares, not a membership interest.